Heat Pump vs. Electric Furnace

 When compared to an electric furnace, a heat pump is energy efficient.

-However, if you own a heat pump that uses electric backup heat, it probably works on electric heat strips, which burn a lot of electricity.
+However, if you own a heat pump that uses electric backup heat, it likely operates on electric heat strips, which consume a significant amount of electricity.

 Mini-split Heat Pump

-If your house is older or doesn’t have a duct system, there comes a ductless version of an air-source heat pump known as a mini-split system.
+If your house is older or doesn’t have a duct system, there is a ductless version of an air-source heat pump known as a mini-split system.

-The best thing about these systems is that they can be installed up high on the ceiling.
+The best feature of these systems is that they can be installed high on the ceiling.

-However, they can be expensive, but there are tax incentives that cut down the price a bit.
+However, they can be expensive; however, there are tax incentives that help reduce the price somewhat.

 Geothermal Heat Pump

-A geothermal heat pump is the one that draws heat from beneath the ground.
+A geothermal heat pump is one that draws heat from beneath the ground.

 It also controls humidity and fits seamlessly in all houses and climates.